gmontee/100DaysOfCloud/Journey/011/Readme.md

 ## Next Steps

-☁️ Tomorrow, I'm going to manage network traffic.
+☁️ Tomorrow, I'm going to shift gears a bit, and jump into the Azure App Service, in preparation for the Azure AZ-204.

 ## Social Proof